MicrosoftDocs/azure-docs-sdk-go/azure-go-sdk-conceptual/azure-sdk-go-qs-vm.md

 # Quickstart: Deploy an Azure virtual machine with the Azure SDK for Go

-[Azure Resource Manager](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview) is the cornerstone of managing your Azure services.
-It groups resources together in a logical container, allowing them to link together and be managed as a group.
-Once created, resource groups can have their resource information exported as a template.
-These templates can be used to produce topologically identical deployments across an organization.

-This quickstart focuses on how to deploy an existing resource group template with the Azure SDK for Go.
+This quickstart focuses on deploying resources from a template with the Azure SDK for Go.
+Templates are snapshots of all of the resources contained within an [Azure resource group](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview).
 Along the way, you'll become familiar with the functionality and conventions of the SDK while performing a useful task.

-At the end of this quickstart, you will have a running VM that you can log into with a username and password.
+At the end of this quickstart, you have a running VM that you log into with a username and password.

 [!INCLUDE [quickstarts-free-trial-note](includes/quickstarts-free-trial-note.md)]